KavitaXinFin/Developer-Resource/Docs/wp-and-research/Why-DPoS.md

 **XinFin's Consensus Mechanism**

 XinFin removed traditional high electrical power consumption based mining mechanism called PoW (Proof of Work).
-Instead XinFin adopted an improved consensus methodology called PoS (Proof of Stake), and is now slowly moving towards Delegated Proof of Stake (DPoS).
+Instead, XinFin adopted an improved consensus methodology called PoS (Proof of Stake), and is now slowly moving towards Delegated Proof of Stake (DPoS).

 To understand behind XinFin&#39;s decision to go for DPoW, we need to discuss briefly about the consensus mechanisms.

 **What is Consensus and how PoS, and DPoS are better than PoW**

 Consensus  means a general agreement which is an important component of blockchain technology.
 Instead of keeping the accounts in a centralized computing machine, as in a bank or centralized online payment system, cryptocurrency uses distributed ledgers or blockchains to record information.
 A general agreement is needed to record information, such as the balance of every address, transactions, etc. on the blockchain.

 Proof of Work or PoW relies on solving a cryptographic puzzle repetitively over all the nodes of the network.
 PoW involves burning very high amount of electrical energy.